neurologic/eCREST/progress.md

 785 connected synapses with a reconstructed partner in these mg1 18 mg2 cells
 735 connected synapses with a reconstructed partner in these mg2

+---
+april 27

+453 unique edges among:
+46 unique pre synaptic cells - to - 141 unique post-synaptic cells (counts different structures on same cell as different)

+> So, instead of there being more post-syn not reconstructed, new synapses are tending to connect to already reconstructed cells at this point?